AP Exclusive: Justice Dept dropping Flynn’s criminal case

 Flynn’s misgivings about the case were already on display when his then-attorneys pointedly noted in their sentencing memo that the FBI had not warned him that it was against the law to lie when they interviewed him at the White House in January 2017.

-Since then, though, he has hired new attorneys - including Sidney Powell, a conservative commentator and outspoken critic of Mueller’s investigation - who have taken a far more confrontational stance to the government.
-The lawyers have accused prosecutors of withholding documents and evidence they said was favorable to the case and repeatedly noted that one of the two agents who interviewed Flynn was fired from the FBI for having sent derogatory text messages about Trump during the 2016 presidential campaign.
+Since then, he has hired new attorneys - including Sidney Powell, a conservative commentator and outspoken critic of Mueller’s investigation - who have taken a far more confrontational stance to the government.
+The lawyers have accused prosecutors of withholding documents and evidence they said was favorable to the case and have repeatedly noted that one of the two agents who interviewed Flynn was fired from the FBI for having sent derogatory text messages about Trump during the 2016 presidential campaign.

 Sign up for Daily Newsletters